Lyroxide/yomichan-ko-dic/README.md

 # Korean Dictionaries for Yomichan
+**This repo is now obsolete because [I have forked Yomichan to deinflect Korean verbs](https://github.com/Lyroxide/yomichan-korean).
+Please check out the fork; new versions of the dictionaries are also included there.**

 Yomichan is a browser extension created for Japanese which enables its users to quickly and efficiently look up words on a webpage.

 Using Yomichan for other languages is possible, but the crux of the challenge is deinflecting the notoriously arcane conjugations of Korean verbs.